GATE 2021 Syllabus for Biomedical Engineering (BM)

 Measurements and Control Systems

-SI units, systematic and random errors in measurement, expression of uncertainty - accuracy and precision index, propagation of errors.
-PMMC, MI and dynamometer type instruments; dc potentiometer; bridges for measurement of R, L and C, Q-meter.
-Basics of control engineering – modeling system: transfer function and state-space model, stability analysis: time domain and frequency domain analysis.
+SI units, systematic and random errors in measurement, expression of uncertainty - accuracy and precision index, propagation of errors; PMMC, MI and dynamometer type instruments; de potentiometer; bridges for measurement of R, L, and C, Q-meter.
+Basics of control system - transfer function

 Sensors and Bio-instrumentation